 There’s just no excuse for not repairing structural elements correctly!

 Rainy Day Funds

-Although DIYers tend to think of different tasks when it comes to “rainy days,” the only solution an HOAs insufficient rainy day fund is to boost the fees that homeowners need to contribute.
+Although DIYers tend to think of different tasks for “rainy days,” the only solution for an HOA with insufficient funds is boosting fees homeowners need to contribute.
 That’s rarely popular and can cause a problem of its own: skyrocketing fees.

 Skyrocketing HOA Fees

-In addition, for homeowners who are living on limited means, even small fees can result in legal action, and attorney’s fees heaped on top of the pile.
-Add that to the many tiny home disasters waiting to happen, and it’s no wonder that many homeowners aren’t able to stay afloat.
+For homeowners who are living on limited means, even small fees can result in legal action, and attorney’s fees heaped on top of the pile.
+Add that to the many tiny home disasters waiting to happen, and it’s no wonder that many homeowners can’t stay afloat.

 Once a homeowner falls behind on HOA dues, the association can proceed with a foreclosure.
 In some states, HOAs don’t even need to follow the same process as banks.
 It’s possible for a homeowner who owns a home free and clear to lose their home due to a tragically small amount.